 Shroud (Michael Grzesiek) is one of the few Twitch streamers that need no formal introductions.

 With a follower count of 7.8M (and growing), this Canadian streamer is one of the most well-recognized names on Twitch.

 But despite being so popular, Shroud’s channel looks quite simple – in a good way.

 No fancy typography.
 No complicated panels.
-Just simple, consistent-looking blocks that are arranged in a clean manner.
+Just simple, clean and consistent-looking blocks that are arranged in a clean manner.

 Wrapping it All Up

 Info panels are the final piece of puzzle that can help you make the most out of your Twitch profile.

 And to make sure that you do, you need to put in a little effort when it comes to designing them.